Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_5_Ribsosome_Profiling/Paper.md

 <br>To determine ribosome distribution, a count array (lists that record the number of reads that are mapped to each codon of a transcript), would be generated with the bam file resulting from the genome alignment along with GTF genome annotation file using a package called Plastid.
 By using LOESS smoothing with the count array, we can then calculate cumulative ribosome distribution on transcripts ([manual of Plastid](https://plastid.readthedocs.io/en/latest/generated/plastid.html); [manual of LOESS](https://pypi.org/project/loess/#documentation))

-The table below shows some packages and programs developed for ribosome profiling data analysis:
+The table below shows some packages and programs developed for ribosome profiling data analysis of different specialization:

 | Package Name  |                 Application               |  Organism  |
 |:-------------:|:-----------------------------------------:|:----------:|